ABOUT THE BAND

 The award-winning Houston High School Band has over 300 members from grades 9 through 12 and is the largest single activity on campus.
 The Houston Band is widely regarded as one of the most competitive, meritorious bands in the mid-south.
 Led by Band Director Jim Smith and Assistant Band Director, Spencer Nesvick, the band attracts students from a variety of races and creeds who are highly involved in many other areas of campus life.
 In addition to band, our students excel academically, play sports, are class officers, are selected to homecoming courts, serve on the annual staff and compete in Knowledge Bowl.
 This exemplary music program inspires young musicians to master their art and work as a team to achieve the highest level of craft and character.

-The Houston Band proudly presents its 2013 marching program "Porgy and Bess" with music from George Gershwin.
-It will be set in the 1930s with three or four of the main themes from the opera.
+The Band's 2013 marching program "Porgy and Bess" with music from George Gershwin saw them win the Chancellor's Cup at the Vanderbilt Marching Invitational.
+The program was set in the 1930s with three or four of the main themes from the opera.
 Their innovative program will showcase the band's musical talent and precision marching.

 © Cindy Thymius Photography

 The award winning Houston Band has earned the coveted Chancellor's Cup at the Vanderbilt Marching Invitational for six of the last eight years.
 Their programs of The Giving Tree, See Rock City, Monty Python's The Holy Grail, Crusin', Reflections of Earth, and An American in Paris were all technically and artistically received.

 The band participates in many notable competitions in Tennessee, Mississippi, Alabama, and Arkansas.
 Houston marched in the Fiesta Flambeau Parade in San Antonio, Texas (the nation's largest illuminated night parade) in April 2006 and was declared the Out-of-State Champion.
 In November of the same year they marched, by invitation, in the nationally televised Hollywood Christmas Parade in California.
 The band also traveled to Disney World Florida in 2008 to be featured in the renowed Main Street Parade.
 In the spring of 2011 the band marched in the Universal Orlando Studio parade.